Are you worried about your PSA levels?

 5. Flaxseeds

-They also supply the system with key micronutrients like selenium, thiamine, manganese, and magnesium.
+These small but powerful seeds also supply key micronutrients like selenium, thiamine, manganese, and magnesium.
+Flaxseeds can be easily added to your meals.

 Oily fish like tuna, salmon, and sardines are rich in omega fatty acids and vitamin D. Fatty acids have been found to be good for the prostate and reduce tumor size.